ktrueda/kotli/README.md

 # kotli

-This CLI tool shows kotli (small bird in Japanese) implemented in Kotlin.
+This CLI tool shows kotli (small bird in Japanese). kotli was implemented in Kotlin.

 ```
 $ kotli-mac.kexe